 Overthinking doesn’t let your mind calm.
 You might try to sleep, but those scenarios or events can repetitively come into your mind, and you generate thoughts based on your experience or those you have heard from someone else.
 You might think that ‘What if it happens to me?’
 It creates a sort of tension in your mind, and you are unable to shut your eyes.

 If you don’t get enough sleep, you won’t feel fresh and energized for the next day.
 It becomes a cycle of easy days, and in the end, your mental health gets affected.
 Not getting sufficient sleep might get trapped in the problem of sleep deprivation.
 You’ll be unable to concentrate on your daily task that will again create a burden in your mind.

 Develops the problem of anxiety:

 Thoughts lead to feelings of fear, anger, happiness, or excitement.
 Overthinking a specific matter triggers negative emotions of fear, worries, or stress.
-It is said that a person should concentrate on their present and live every moment.
+People are advised to focus on their present and embrace each moment.
 Overthinking develops the problem of anxiety that leaves you miserable and mentally exhausted.
 Your life becomes caged in your emotions created by your thoughts, and you may eventually feel tired and depressed.